DevToys-app/DevToys/CONTRIBUTING.md

 2. Install the `C#` extension.
 1. In `Run and Debug`, select `Debug (macOS dektop app)` and press Start.

+#### Special note for `DevToys.MauiBlazor`
+In order to access the Safari developer tools with macOS to debug the HTML/CSS/JS of the Maui Blazor app, follow the following instructions:
+1. Open desktop Safari.
+2. Select the Safari > Preferences > Advanced > Show Develop menu in the menu bar checkbox.
+3. Run the `DevToys.MauiBlazor` app in macOS.
+4. Return to Safari.
+Select Develop > {REMOTE INSPECTION TARGET} > 0.0.0.0, where the {REMOTE INSPECTION TARGET} placeholder is either the devices's plain name (for example, MacBook Pro) or the device's serial number (for example XMVM7VFF10).
+If multiple entries for 0.0.0.0 are present, select the entry that highlights the BlazorWebView.
+The BlazorWebView is highlighted in blue in macOS when the correct 0.0.0.0 entry is selected.
+5. The Web Inspector window appears for the BlazorWebView.

 # Internationalization and localization

 There are two possibilities offered: